identity theft

 For further details, you can check out this article on 46 ways to reduce the risk of becoming an ID theft victim.

-Now you don’t need to read these personal stories to know that id theft is a massive pain in the arse.
+Now you don’t need to read any more personal stories to know that id theft is a massive pain in the arse.
 Victims have claimed that it takes from a year to two years to resolve a case.

 But what if you’ve become a victim despite all your precautions?
 Then here’s what to do: